 Sigma Theta Tau

-The BSN Program offers an opportunity for membership in Sigma Theta Tau, the International Nursing Honor Society.
+The BSN Program participates in Sigma Theta Tau, the International Nursing Honor Society.
 Sigma Theta Tau honors practitioners and students of nursing who exemplify outstanding qualities of leadership, scholarship, and service to the profession of nursing.
 Tau Chapter was founded at the Georgetown University School of Nursing in 1960.
 Students who are in the top 35% of their class in their senior year are invited to join.

-The National Student Nurses’ Association (NSNA) mentors the professional role development of future registered nurses and facilitates development of standards, ethics and competencies that students will need as responsible and accountable leaders and members of the nursing profession.
-This mission is accomplished by chapter-led and nationwide programs that provide educational resources, leadership opportunities, and career guidance (http://www.nsna.org (new window)).
+The Georgetown Student Nurses’ Association (GSNA) mentors the professional role development of future registered nurses and facilitates development of standards, ethics and competencies that students will need as responsible and accountable leaders and members of the nursing profession.
+This mission is accomplished by chapter-led and nationwide programs that provide educational resources, leadership opportunities, and career guidance.
 All undergraduate nursing students at Georgetown are eligible to join.
-Members are expected to adhere to the NSNA Code of Academic and Clinical Conduct.
+Members are expected to adhere to the National Student Nurses Association Code of Academic and Clinical Conduct.

 Student Professional Responsibility

 Students are responsible for reviewing, understanding and abiding by the regulations, procedures and requirements as described in all official publications of Georgetown University and of the School of Nursing.
 These are found specifically in the Undergraduate Bulletin as well as the Current Students Resources section of the SON website.
 In addition, students are required to adhere to regulations and guidelines from Health Care Settings (in use as clinical sites), Professional Licensing Boards, Federal, State and Local Health Care Authorities and Professional Nursing Organizations, including the American Nurses Association “Code of Ethics for Nurses”.